Shell Features

 Newer versions of Bash provide these handy shortcuts:

-• &>> redirect both stdout and stderr (appends to existing file)
+• &>> redirect both stdout and stderr (append if file already exists)

 • |& pipe both stdout and stderr as input to another command